programaker-project/Programaker-Core/README.md

 #### Docker compose

-A [docker-compose](https://docs.docker.com/compose/overview/) script exists to setup a base deployment of Plaza.
+A [docker-compose.yml](https://docs.docker.com/compose/overview/) script exists to setup a base deployment of Programaker.
 This can be used to do some tests or as a help to develop bridges.
 But keep in mind that a deployment launched with this script **has no redundancy** and **the data is not saved** between executions.